6 Tips for Making the Most Out of One-Way On-Demand Video Interviews

-The one-way videos allow you to pick out a few interview questions, record them, and then send them to multiple candidates you want to screen.
+What is a one-way video or digital interview?
+They allow you to pick out a few interview questions, record them, and then send them to multiple candidates you want to screen.
 In return, they record their answers on video as well, and send them your way.
-Then you can quickly scan though all the videos and pick out the best.
+Then you can quickly scan through all the videos and pick out the best.

 On the flip side, the on-demand interview can be more impersonal because you aren’t speaking directly to the candidate, and may not be the best way to handle seasoned executives or, for example, highly sought-after Silicon Valley engineers.
 Additionally, a company may not have the resources to wade through potentially thousands of hours of video in order to find the gems.

-However, if employed correctly, this platform can save companies time and money.
+However, if employed correctly, on-demand video interviews can save companies time and money.
 Here are a few best practice tips:

-1. Approach the interview the same way you would an initial phone screen.
+1. Approach the one-way video interview the same way you would an initial phone screen

 Many of these platforms allow companies to incorporate multiple choice questions into the process as well, so that they can knock out candidates from the process who don’t have the relevant experience and avoid having to wade through irrelevant videos.

-2. Take the time to brand your interview to give candidates insight into the company’s culture.
+2. Take the time to brand your digital interview to give candidates insight into the company’s culture

 “A lot of people who use our platform make the mistake of jumping right in with interview questions,” he says, “and not considering, ‘what can we effectively communicate to the candidate on our end about the job, the kinds of people who work here and the culture.”

-Another critical error hiring managers make is not thinking through how hard they are making the experience for the candidates, says Luman.
-“They should always be thinking, ‘What can we do to make it easy for people to become a part of the organization” he says.
+Another critical error hiring managers make is not thinking through how hard they are making the experience for the candidates, says Chip.
+“They should always be thinking, ‘What can we do to make it easy for people to become a part of the organization,” he says.
 “The actual workflow shouldn’t be an egregious terrible thing to go through.”